fabrii4/Hopfield-like-network/README.md

 When 10 different samples from the same dataset are run throught the network, they are correctly classified most of the time.

 A simple improvement on this approach would be to consider a 2-layer architecture where multiple samples for each class are stored in the first layer and assigned to the same output neuron in the second layer.

+A more interesting way of improvement could come from using the tools of [M-theory](https://en.wikipedia.org/wiki/M-theory_(learning_framework)), in particular invariant representations and templates.